paulo-raca/YetAnotherArduinoWiegandLibrary/README.md

 Use `Wiegand.onStateChange()` to listen to plug/unplug events.

 To use this feature, you'll need to add a pull-down resistor on both data pins.
-This will set the input on a invalid state when the reader is unplugged.
+This will set the input on a invalid state (LOW-LOW) when the reader is unplugged.